IFLScience on MSN

-What can imaging supernovae (plural for supernova) explosions teach astronomers about their behavior and physical ...
+What can imaging supernovae (plural for supernova) explosions teach astronomers about their behavior and physical characteristics?
+This is what a recent study published in Nature Astronomy hopes to ...

 On the evening of Sunday, January 12, the SaddleBrooke Skygazers Astronomy Club will present Christa DeCoursey, a fourth-year PhD student at the University of Arizona and a member of the James Webb ...